KangboLu/fb-request-lib/README.md

 # request-lib
-A friendly request library for Facebook API query
+A friendly request library for using Facebook Graph API to study
+reachable audience comprehensively.
 **Both Python2 and Python3 are supported!**

 If you encounter problem, please describe problem with screenshot